business woman on laptop working

 Use Social Media

 Social media groups target real estate investors by facilitating partnerships.
 Some popular social media networks to use are Facebook and LinkedIn, especially if you build up your profile around your real estate business acumen.
-The audio app Clubhouse has also grown in popularity as an easy way to connect with fellow real estate investors.

 Finding real estate investors and deciding whether it makes sense to partner with them to raise capital can be a tough decision.

 If you’re serious about real estate investing – but aren’t yet sold on partnering with an investor – you still need to start somewhere.
-Purchasing an investment property generally begins in the same place as any home-buying journey – with a preapproval.
+Purchasing an investment property generally begins in the same place as any home buying journey – with a preapproval.
 Partner with Rocket Mortgage® and start your approval process today.

 Melissa Brock